-Ermonela Jaho is internationally recognized as one of the greatest operatic artists of our day.
-She has been acclaimed for a vocal mastery which allows her to command a wide repertoire which ranges from Bel Canto to Verismo, and what is a rare and unique commitment in her portrayals of roles such as Violetta in La traviata, the title roles in Anna Bolena, Madama Butterfly, Suor Angelica, Thais, Desdemona in Otello, Blanche in Dialogues des Carmelites, and many others.
-She has sung at most of the leading leading operatic stages including the Royal Opera House, Covent Garden, the Bayerische Staatsoper in Munich, the Gran Teatro del Liceo in Barcelona, the Teatro alla Scala in Milan, Opéra national de Paris, the Wiener Staatsoper, Teatro Real in Madrid, Teatro Colón Buenos Aires, The Deutsche Oper Berlin and at the Arena di Verona.
+Acclaimed for vocal mastery which allows her to command a wide repertoire from Bel Canto to Verismo, Jaho displays a rare and unique commitment in her portrayals of roles such as Violetta in La traviata, the title roles in Anna Bolena, Madama Butterfly, Suor Angelica, Thaïs, Desdemona in Otello, Blanche in Dialogues des Carmelites, and many others.
+An international star, Jaho has sung at the world’s leading operatic stages including the Royal Opera House, Covent Garden, the Bayerische Staatsoper, Gran Teatre del Liceu, Teatro alla Scala in Milan, Opéra national de Paris, Wiener Staatsoper, Teatro Real in Madrid, Teatro Colón in Buenos Aires, The Deutsche Oper Berlin and at the Arena di Verona.

-Ermonela Jaho was born in Albania and began to take singing lessons when she was just six.
-At the age of fourteen, she was taken to the Tirana Opera House for the first time to hear La traviata, a performance which inspired her determination to become an opera singer.
-She made her operatic debut at 17 in Tirana as Violetta in La Traviata, Jaho won singing competitions in Milan, Ancona and Rovereto, and began her professional career appearing in roles at the Teatro Comunale di Bologna (Mimì, La Bohème), Teatro La Fenice, Venice (Susanna, Le nozze di Figaro), Teatro Verdi Trieste (Micaëla, Carmen), and Wexford Festival Opera (Irène, Sapho).
-In 2005, she appeared as Violetta at Opéra de Marseille and it was this production which led to the development of her international career.
-She made most of her international debuts as Violetta at theaters such as the Metropolitan Opera, Wiener Staatsoper, Opéra national de Paris, Royal Opera House, Covent Garden, Bayerische Staatsoper, Opera Australia, Opernhaus Zürich, Opéra national de Lyon, Oper Stuttgart, Royal Opera Stockholm, Deutsche Oper Berlin, Verona, Teatro Colón in Buenos Aires, at the Arena di Verona, and at the Choregies d’Orange.
-Jaho has also been identified with the title role in Madama Butterfly which after her first performances of the role at Opera Company of Philadelphia, was subsequently performed at the Metropolitan Opera, at the Royal Opera House, Covent Garden, Opéra national de Paris, Staatsoper Berlin, Bayerische Staatsoper in Munich as well as in Madrid, Barcelona, Hamburg, Washington, Athens, Cologne Opera and at the Choregies D’Orange.
-Her Puccini roles also include Mimì in La Bohème, the title role in Manon Lescaut, Magda in La Rondine, Liù in Turandot.
-Special mention must be given to her portrayal of the title role in Suor Angelica which she added to her repertoire in a new production at the Royal House, Covent Garden conducted by Sir Anttonio Pappano and subsequently in a new production a the Bayerische Staatsoper in Munich under Kirill Petrenko.
+Ermonela Jaho was born in Albania and began her vocal study at the young age of six.
+By the age of fourteen, she was taken to the Tirana Opera House for the first time to hear La traviata, a performance which inspired her steadfast determination to become an opera singer.
+She made her operatic debut at 17 in Tirana as Violetta in La Traviata, a role she is now internationally celebrated for.
+Jaho won singing competitions in Milan, Ancona, and Rovereto.
+She began her professional career appearing in roles at the Teatro Comunale di Bologna (Mimì, La Bohème), Teatro La Fenice, Venice (Susanna, Le nozze di Figaro), Teatro Verdi Trieste (Micaëla, Carmen), and Wexford Festival Opera (Irène, Sapho).
+In 2005, she appeared as Violetta at l’Opéra de Marseille which bolstered the development of Jaho’s international career.
+She made most of her international debuts as Violetta at the world’s top theaters such as the Metropolitan Opera, Wiener Staatsoper, Opéra national de Paris, Royal Opera House, Bayerische Staatsoper, Opera Australia, Opernhaus Zürich, Opéra national de Lyon, Oper Stuttgart, Royal Opera Stockholm, Deutsche Oper Berlin, Verona, Teatro Colón in Buenos Aires, at the Arena di Verona, and at the Choregies d’Orange.
+Jaho has also been recognized for her unique personification of the title role in Madama Butterfly, a role she has performed at the Metropolitan Opera, Royal Opera House, Covent Garden, Opéra national de Paris, Staatsoper Berlin, Bayerische Staatsoper in Munich and more.
+Her Puccini repertoire also includes Mimì in La bohème, the title role in Manon Lescaut, Magda in La Rondine, Liù in Turandot, and especially Suor Angelica which she added to her repertoire in a new production at the Royal House, Covent Garden conducted by Sir Antonio Pappano and subsequently in a new production a the Bayerische Staatsoper in Munich under Kirill Petrenko.